What Happens If Your Spouse Owes Back Taxes?

-In some situations, the IRS will provide innocent spouse relief to those who unknowingly submit tax returns when their spouse underreported taxable income or other necessary tax information.
+In some situations, the IRS will provide innocent spouse relief to those who unknowingly submit tax returns when their spouse underreported taxable income, claimed excessive credits, or misrepresented other necessary tax information.
 To qualify for innocent spouse relief, you must meet certain eligibility criteria:

 - You filed a joint return that understated your tax obligations because of your spouse’s erroneous item (i.e., a misstated calculation of income, deductions, credits, or property basis).

-- You can prove that when you signed the joint return, you either didn’t know (or didn’t have a reason to know) that your spouse understated their taxes.
+- You can prove that when you signed the joint return, you either didn’t know and didn’t have a reason to know that your spouse understated their taxes.

 - Holding you accountable for your spouse’s understated tax would be unfair under the circumstances.

-Other Types of Relief If Your Spouse Has Unpaid Taxes
+Separation of Relief If Your Former Spouse or Late Spouse Has Unpaid Taxes

-Outside of relief options from the IRS, you may also have options for avoiding your spouse’s tax liability if you live in a community property state such as:
+However, community property states have different rules concerning both IRS and state tax debts.
+You may have different options for avoiding your spouse’s tax liability if you live in a community property state such as:

 - New Mexico